Mateus-RB/Mateus-RB/README.md

 - 🔭 I’m currently working on **python packages and programs for theoretical chemistry researchers.**

-- 🌱 I’m currently learning **how to apply c++ in chemistry better and make it easy for a chemist to use scientific programming in everyday work.**
+- 🌱 I’m currently learning **how to apply c++ in chemistry, making it easy for a chemist to use scientific programming in everyday work.**

 - 📫 How to reach me **mateus_barbosa@discente.ufg.br**